anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - **Thrice the price** , pay per use
 - **Shared by everything that is mounted on it**
 - **Only wid linux ec2 instances in multi AZ**
+- EC2 instances can access files on an EFS file system across many Availability Zones, regions and VPCs
 - Scalable and expensive
 - No capacity planning
+- Can be directly used with on-premises systems

 ### Shared Responsibility for EC2 Storage